-The Criminal Justice (Offences Relating to Information Systems) Act 2017 is the first piece of national legislation specifically relating to cybercrime and is designed to modernise the Irish framework relating to such crimes (previous legislation referred to 'unlawful use of a computer' which did not adequately address problems facing a more modern society).
-This legislation introduced a number of new offences such as:
+The Criminal Justice (Offences Relating to Information Systems) Act 2017 was the first piece of national legislation specifically relating to cybercrime and is designed to modernise the Irish framework relating to such crimes (previous legislation referred to 'unlawful use of a computer' that did not adequately address problems facing current society).
+This legislation introduced several new offences such as:

-- accessing an information system without lawful authority; - interfering with an information system without lawful authority so as to intentionally hinder or interrupt its functioning; - · interfering with data without lawful authority; - intercepting the transmission of data without lawful authority; and - use of a computer, password, code or data for the purpose of the commission of any of the above offences.
+- accessing an information system without lawful authority; - interfering with an information system without lawful authority to intentionally hinder or interrupt its functioning; - · interfering with data without lawful authority; - · intercepting the transmission of data without lawful authority; and - use of a computer, password, code or data for the commission of any of the above offences.

-The DCCAE published an updated National Cybersecurity Strategy in December 2019.
-The new strategy is broader in scope and operation than its predecessor from 2015.
+The DECC published an updated National Cybersecurity Strategy in December 2019.
 Objectives of the strategy include:

-- to continue to improve the ability of the state to respond to and manage cybersecurity incidents; - to identify and protect critical national infrastructure by ensuring that essential services have appropriate cybersecurity incident response plans; - to improve the resilience and security of public sector IT systems; - to invest in educational initiatives to prepare the workforce for advanced IT and cybersecurity careers; - to raise awareness of the responsibilities of businesses around securing their networks, devices and information; and - to invest in research and development in cyber security in Ireland.
+- to continue to improve the ability of the state to respond to and manage cybersecurity incidents; - to identify and protect critical national infrastructure by ensuring that essential services have appropriate cybersecurity incident response plans; - to improve the resilience and security of public sector IT systems; - to invest in educational initiatives to prepare the workforce for advanced IT and cybersecurity careers; - to raise awareness of the responsibilities of businesses around securing their networks, devices and information; and - to invest in research and development in cybersecurity in Ireland.

-In common with similar bodies in other EU member states, the National Cyber Security Centre has also steadily moved towards a more proactive approach across a range of areas.
-The provisions of the EU Network and Information Security Directive have been used to develop a quasi-regulatory approach for critical infrastructureproviders, an approach that operates in tandem with the existing and ongoing work of the National Cyber Security Centre.
+In common with similar bodies in other EU member states, the National Cyber Security Centre (NCSC) has also steadily moved towards a more proactive approach across a range of areas.
+The provisions of Directive (EU) 2016/1148 (Network and Information Security) have been used to develop a quasi-regulatory approach for critical infrastructure providers, an approach that operates in tandem with the NCSC's existing and ongoing work.